uber-web/math.gl/docs/README.md

 ## Supported Browsers and Node Versions

+math.gl is fully supported on:
+- "evergreen" browsers: i.e recent versions of Chrome, Safari, Firefox, Edge etc.
+- Node.js
-math.gl is fully supported on "evergreen" browsers, such as Chrome, Safari, Firefox, Edge etc. While not evergreen, IE11 should support the math.gl distribution's transpiled code (with certain performance caveats).
-However, Internet Explorer < 10 will not work. math.gl also works on Node.js.
+- IE11: math.gl's fully transpiled `es5` distribution shuold work (with performance caveats).

+However, Internet Explorer < 10 will not work.
 If your application needs to support non-evergreen browsers, an option could be to use e.g. `gl-matrix` directly.

 ## Key Design Ideas